tc39/proposal-source-phase-imports/README.md

   // create a new instance of this module, with the given global environment record instantiate (globalEnvironmentRecord: Record<string, Binding>): ModuleInstance;

-  // static function to retrieved the named exports, where "module" corresponds
+  // static function to retrieved the named exports of the module.
-  // to the module from which this export is reexported (if any) and "name"
-  // corresponds to the exported name (or * for the case of a star re-export). static exports(): { module?: string, name: string | '*' }[];
+  // name is the name of the export, and '*' in the case of a star reexport,
+  // along with the module specifier being reexported static exports(): ({ name: string } | { module: string, name: '*' })[];

   // static function to retrieve imported binding list, where "module"
-  // corresponds to the module specifier being imported and "name" corresponds
+  // corresponds to the module specifier being imported.
+  // star reexports appear as both exports and imports
+  // reexports also appear as both export entries for the named reexports
+  // as well as imports
-  // to the exported binding from the imported module (if any). static imports(): { module: string, name: string | null }[];
+  static imports(): { module: string }[];
 }
 ```

 `SourceTextModule.exports(module)` and `SourceTextModule.imports(module)` can
 be used to inspect the module imports and exports, analogously to
-`WebAssembly.Module.exports` and `WebAssembly.Module.imports`.
+`WebAssembly.Module.exports` and `WebAssembly.Module.imports`, and in fact
+conform to the same API conventions such that code analyzing Wasm and JS
+can use similar checks.

 The `instantiate` method of the `SourceTextModule` class takes a global
 environment record and always returns an _unlinked_ `ModuleInstance` class